 Aesthetics is invariably resolved by manufacturers producing a tested list of windows and doors, bricks, kitchen cabinets, and roof tiles to choose from, which are generally considered aesthetically pleasing, but most importantly buildable.
 They are mostly prefabricated and rely on certification, and a builder’s familiarity with them.
 This in turn ensures that they are the most affordable option, a priority – particularly in housing.
 An attempt to use bespoke windows, with a particular aesthetic in mind, will prove pointless due to the cost of production, testing, and certification.
 This naturally leads to a question as to whether one can design and construct a thoughtful building whilst almost entirely using prefabricated products.
 More pertinently, a graduate may wonder whether one can aspire to design aesthetically pleasing buildings at all – these may begin to feel like the naïve remain of the college experience that fades away with time?

-Comfort has been (allegedly) defined by minimum sizes of houses and apartments, along with sizing bedrooms, storage spaces, living spaces, balconies and terraces through housing guidelines – along with often-used typical details of construction elements such as precast concrete floor slabs, or particularly timber frame panels.
+Comfort has been (allegedly) defined by minimum sizes of houses and apartments, along with sizing bedrooms, storage spaces, living spaces, balconies, and terraces through housing guidelines – along with often-used typical details of construction elements such as precast concrete floor slabs, or particularly timber frame panels.
 In this instance, it feels as if there is no need for another Le Corbusier´s ‘Modulor’ studied in the college environment.
 Here, one was encouraged to re-think what has been established to understand it, and to aspire to improve upon it.
-Indeed, the fact that something has been long constructed in a certain manner, does not mean it is being built in the right way – so how can one be sure that the prescribed and recommended design is ideal, if one is not encouraged to question it?
+Indeed, the fact that something has long been constructed in a certain manner does not mean it is being built in the right way – so how can one be sure that the prescribed and recommended design is ideal, if one is not encouraged to question it?

 Innovative solutions are imprisoned between building regulations and cost requirements that are often non-negotiable.
-One can either view them as a challenge or as a barrier, and given architecture's role is tackling various societal issues and in making our environment a better place, it feels best to see them as a challenge.
+One can either view them as a challenge or as a barrier, and given architecture's role in tackling various societal issues and in making our environment a better place, it feels best to see them as a challenge.

-In truth, the collision between a freshly college-influenced mind, and the architectural world poses several questions which could lead to an improvement of the real-world rules by which we construct spaces, an improvement rooted in not accepting reality as it is.
+In truth, the collision between a freshly college-influenced mind and the architectural world poses several questions which could lead to an improvement of the real-world rules by which we construct spaces, an improvement rooted in not accepting reality as it is.
 In other words, I believe perceiving all the limitations as a challenge rather than as a barrier is the best way in which to improve our built environment.

 Collision as an incentive